Richmond–San Rafael Bridge: In popular culture and film

-The novel Abuse of Power by Michael Savage has several important scenes set on the bridge.
-In one, the hero Jack Hatfield escapes his enemies by climbing the work ladders built into the piers.
-In the film Magnum Force, the bridge is in the background when Dirty Harry and the rookie cop are on motorcycles on the ship's decks where they attempt to subdue each other.
-The bridge is also visible in the 1982 film 48 Hours.
+Michael Savage's novel Abuse of Power features scenes set on the bridge, including a sequence where the protagonist escapes his enemies by scaling the maintenance ladders built into the concrete piers.
+In the 1973 film Magnum Force, the distinct truss structure looms in the background as Dirty Harry fights a rogue rookie cop on the decks of a decommissioned escort carrier.
+The bridge also appears briefly in the 1982 film 48 Hours.